lRomul/ball-action-spotting/README.md

 The core idea of the model is based on a concept from the 1st place solution of [DFL - Bundesliga Data Shootout Competition](https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/discussion/359932).

-The following hyperparameters were chosen as a result of the experiments:
+I choose the following model hyperparameters as a result of the experiments:
-* Stack threes from 15 grayscale 1280x736 frames skipping every second frame in the original 25 FPS video (equivalent to neighboring frames in 12.5 FPS)
+* Stack threes from 15 grayscale 1280x736 frames skipping every second frame in the original 25 FPS video (equivalent to 15 neighboring frames in 12.5 FPS, about 1.16 seconds window)
 * EfficientNetV2 B0 as 2D encoder
 * 4 inverted residual 3D blocks as 3D encoder (ported from 2D EfficientNet version)
 * GeM as global pooling